South Africa tour in danger as England return ‘unconfirmed positive’ Covid tests - The Courier

-“A decision on the remaining matches in the series will be taken once the results of the tests are ratified independently by medical experts.”
+The England and Wales Cricket Board would also need to identify anyone who qualifies as a close contact – defined as spending 15 minutes or more in an indoor environment without social distancing – and isolate them similarly.
+With several players having spoken out recently about the problems of bubble fatigue, that would be a wholly undesirable turn of events.

-Despite that cautious wording it seems near impossible that the remaining two matches, due to take place at Newlands on Monday and Wednesday, will now go ahead.
-Instead, an early departure seems the likeliest outcome.
-England also cancelled their previous overseas trip, leaving Sri Lanka in March ahead of a two-match Test series as concerns over the pandemic were surging.
+An additional concern exists for Jason Roy, Sam Billings, Tom Curran and Lewis Gregory, who all have deals in the Big Bash League and were due to travel straight to Australia.

-Ashley Giles, managing director of England men’s cricket, said: “We regret that we are unable to play in today’s ODI, but the welfare of the players and support staff is our primary concern and whilst we await the results of further tests the medical advice from both teams was that this game should not take place.
+Ashley Giles, managing director of England men’s cricket, said on Sunday: “We regret that we are unable to play in today’s ODI, but the welfare of the players and support staff is our primary concern and whilst we await the results of further tests the medical advice from both teams was that this game should not take place.

 “We remain in constant dialogue with Cricket South Africa and will continue to work closely with them to determine how best to move forward.”